Night of the Running Man: Plot

 Although Logan encourages Altman to leave, Eckhart bursts in before she can.
 The two escape together and head for Altman's house after depositing the money in a safety deposit box.
 At her house, Logan and Altman have sex.
 When Logan wakes in the morning, Eckhart is waiting for him in the kitchen.
 Logan proposes a deal: he will split the money with Eckhart, and, in return, Eckhart lets both him and Altman survive.
 Eckhart accepts the deal and leaves for Las Vegas, where he kills Chambers and his wife on the orders of Gurino.
 When Eckhart returns to Los Angeles, Logan attempts to ambush him but fails.
 Frustrated by Logan's reluctance to produce the money, Eckhart orders Mills to beat Altman.
 Logan reveals that he has hidden it in the basement, and Eckhart kills Mills when Mills offers to retrieve it.

 Eckhart and Logan proceed to the basement.
 Logan disarms Eckhart, who only becomes more excited by the heightened tension.
 Although Eckhart briefly considers killing Altman to flush out Logan, he instead engages Logan in hand-to-hand combat.
 Armed with a knife, Eckhart stalks Logan in the dark, taunting him as he scores hits.
 Although Logan briefly surprises Eckhart, Eckhart easily overpowers him and goes for a killing blow.
 Before Eckhart can finish him, Logan strikes Eckhart with a wooden plank.
 Both men are surprised when a nail in the plank impales Eckhart, killing him.
 Now more careful, Logan and Altman leave the country under assumed names and pay cash for their tickets.

 Cast

+Production

+It was the first film made for Lester's new company, American world Pictures.
+He said "It came about by me wanting to make my own films and distribute them, so I could make the kind of films I wanted and have financial backing from my own company."